rushitc24/Data-Science-Blog-Post/README.md

 3. How many years’ experience they have to do programming?

 ## File Descriptions
 The Jyputer Notebook and related data set used in this project is included.
+Database Not able to include in the repo.
+It can be found from by visitng this [link](https://insights.stackoverflow.com/survey)

 ## Results
 The findings of the code can be found at the post available on [Medium](https://medium.com/@rushitc98/developer-most-popular-language-database-platform-and-web-frame-work-8070c0802292)